-Directed fisheries for DSR and black rockfish occurred in Southeast in 2015.
-Effort in the directed black rockfish fishery in Southeast Outside District (SEO) was low with 3.6 mt and only three vessels participating; consequently, directed harvest is confidential.
-Black rockfish harvest in all groundfish, halibut, and salmon troll fisheries in SEO was 7.8 mt.
+Directed fisheries for DSR and black rockfish occurred in Southeast in 2016.
+Effort in the directed black rockfish fishery in Southeast Outside District (SEO) was low with 3.7 mt and 10 vessels participating; consequently, directed harvest is confidential.
+Black rockfish harvest in all groundfish, halibut, and salmon troll fisheries in SEO was 11.2 mt.
 In addition, one application for a commissioner's permit was made for directed fishing of black rockfish in inside waters.
 Because there are no GHLs set for black rockfish in internal waters by regulation, a commisioner's permit is required.
-The harvest of black rockfish from this directed fishery in inside waters is confidential due to limited participation.
 The directed fishery for DSR in SEO only opened in the East Yakutat (EYKT) area.
 The Central Southeast Outside (CSEO), Southern Southeast Outside (SSEO), and Northern Southeast Outside (NSEO) sections did not open to directed fishing, because the portion of the TAC allocated to those areas was not large enough to support an orderly fishery.
 Directed fishing for DSR was also opened in internal waters.
-The 2015 harvest of DSR by directed fisheries in EYKT was 33.2 mt and in internal waters (SSEI and NSEI) was 13.6 mt.
-In addition, DSR was taken as bycatch with 68.7 mt harvested in SEO and 17.8 mt in internal waters.
-Eighty-nine percent in SEO was harvested from the IFQ halibut or sablefish fisheries, and 89% in internal waters was harvested from the IFQ halibut fishery.

-Slope, PSR, and thornyhead rockfish were also taken as bycatch in internal waters with 70.8 mt harvested in 2014.
+The 2016 harvest of DSR by directed fisheries in EYKT was 34.3 mt and in internal waters (SSEI and NSEI) was 10.9 mt.
+In addition, DSR was taken as bycatch with 76.3 mt harvested in SEO and 22.5 mt in internal waters.
+Sixety-four percent in SEO was harvested from the IFO halibut or sablefish fisheries, and 51% in internal waters was harvested from the IFQ halibut fishery.
+Slope, PSR, and thornyhead rockfish were also taken as bycatch in internal waters with 59.3 mt harvested in 2016.

-In the Central Region, in the Cook Inlet Area in 2015, the total rockfish harvest, including the directed jig PSR rockfish fishery and bycatch, more than doubled from 2014, with a harvest of 63.9 mt.
-PSR harvest comprised 59% of the total harvest with DSR at 38%, and slope rockfish (including thornyhead) at 3%.
-Most of the harvest came from the directed PSR fishery.
-In PWS, rockfish are only harvested as bycatch, there is no directed fishery.
-For PWS, the rockfish harvest exceeded the GHL by a small amount in 2015, the total was 69 mt.
-A majority of this rockfish bycatch was caught by longline gear (85%) with the remaining rockfish harvested by trawl gear (15%).
+In Central Region, both the Cook Inlet and PWS areas have a rockfish GHL of 68 mt.
+In the Cook Inlet Area in 2016, the total rockfish harvest, including the directed pelagic shelf rockfish (PSR) jig fishery and bycatch, was the highest since 2000 with a harvest of 66 mt.
+PSR harvest comprised 62% of the total harvest, with the majority of harvest coming from the directed PSR fishery.
+There has been a steady increase in harvest and effort in the CI directed fishery in recent years and the fishery was closed by emergency order on November 25, 2016.
+In PWS, rockfish are only harvested as bycatch, as there is no directed fishery.
+For PWS, the rockfish harvest exceeded the GHL in 2016 with a total harvest of 73 mt.
+A majority of this rockfish bycatch was caught by longline gear (84%) then by trawl gear (15%) with the minimal remaining harvested by jig and pot gear.
+Although all rockfish caught must be retained in Central Region commercial fisheries, allowable rockfish bycatch allowances in PWS were reduced in half by emergency order on July 29 to discourage fishing in areas with high rockfish bycatch.